ahujatejas06/iitk-traveller-docs-2/code.md

 Copies the value stored at the address pointed to by `mem_3` to the address pointed to by `mem_2`.

 ## iit_gate_out_1
-Prints the value stored at the address pointed to by `mem_1` to the console.
+Prints the signed 32-bit integer value stored at the address pointed to by `mem_1` to the console.
+The printed number is followed by a space.

 ## iit_gate_out_2
-Prints the value stored at the address pointed to by `mem_2` to the console.
+Prints the signed 32-bit integer value stored at the address pointed to by `mem_2` to the console.
+The printed number is followed by a space.

 ## lecture_hall_gt
 ```mermaid